norulshahlam/spring-security-tutorials/README.md

     "price": 10
   }

- Go to mysql to check if data is added
+2e. check your db if data is persisted

+  `run mysql in cli using docker`
+    docker exec -it localhost bash

+  `connect to mysql`
+    mysql -u admin -proot

+  `test`
+    use mydb;
+    select * from product;